ietf-wg-acme/acme/draft-ietf-acme-acme.md

 A client creates a new account with the server by sending a POST request to the server's new-registration URI.
-The body of the request is a stub registration object containing only the "contact" field.
+The body of the request is a stub registration object containing only fields that can be set by the client (e.g., "contact", "external-account-token", "terms-of-service-agreed").

 ~~~~~~~~~~
 POST /acme/new-reg HTTP/1.1